vinash85/INCISOR/README.md

 ##
-The datasets to run code is available at  http://www.umiacs.umd.edu/~vinash85/public/incisor.tar.gz The working directory (working dir) contains two subdirectories, src and data, which respectively contain the code and the input data set.
+The datasets to run code is available at https://www.dropbox.com/s/uw22lmqvmkkwezn/incisor.tar.gz?dl=0 or   http://www.umiacs.umd.edu/~vinash85/public/incisor.tar.gz
+The working directory (working dir) contains two subdirectories, src and data, which respectively contain the code and the input data set.
 The code needs to be run from working directory.
 ##